ramp4-pcar4/ramp4-pcar4/common/docs/geoapi/layers.md

 `uid`s are used to uniquely identify both physical and logical layers in `Layer` objects.
 Note that sub-folder structures for Map Image Layers do not have a `uid`.

 `layerIdx` indicates the index on the server for the item.
-We use `-1` as a placeholder index value to denote a service root of an ESRI Map Image Layer.
+We use `-1` as a placeholder index value to denote the physical layer root.
 For layers that are not tied to an ArcGIS Server, we use `0` as the index value.

 Most methods on the `Layer` objects support an optional parameter to target the logical layer to use in the method.
 This parameter can be the `layerIdx` (integer), the `uid` (string), or can be left blank in most cases.